o-ran-sc/pti-o2/docs/user-guide.rst

          echo ${dmsId} # check the exported DMS id

-      Using helm to deploy a chartmuseum to the INF
+      Using helm to deploy a chartmuseum to the INF platform

       .. code:: bash